Spy Fox in Dry Cereal

 The script that handles Mr. Big Pig's responses to being asked about Cock-a-Doodle Fu is quite badly bugged in the original release of the game.

 First, the audio for one of Fox's lines, labelled "You think Bea knows something about cock-a-doodle-fu?" in the subtitles, is incorrectly filled with a duplicate of the line "With the power off, it's safe to snatch a diode", from a completely different part of the game.
+This xdelta patch will fix this line borrowing from the UK version.
 Second, Big Pig's last set of lines is skipped over entirely, causing further attempts to ask him about the subject to immediately terminate without any dialogue.

 |Spy Fox||Do you know if Bea gives lessons in cock-a-doodle-fu?|